 3. Tracking of Head and Position

-Six degrees of freedom allows you to check your position in space and indicate the direction your head is pointed.
+Six freedom degrees allows you to check your position in space and indicate the direction your head is pointed.
 You can move freely in the VR play area without any assistance.
 You can also use a third sensor outside the VR headphone to help you stay safe while driving around in space.

 Tracking technology for VR is becoming more advanced.
 The use of eye-tracking technology in virtual and augmented reality can improve focus and reduce nausea.
 You can also make VR more immersive by using haptic feedback sensors or other tracking technologies to embed controller options.